aterreno/blog/content/agiler-at-forward-and-successful-at-the-iad10/index.md

 My presentation tried to explain that you should use just the right tools for the context you are in and avoid using the full stack just because you heard of it.

-As [ziobrando](http://twitter.com/#!/ziobrando) put it on twitter: “ Great insights from @javame yesterday evening.
-Funny to see how contexts put dogmas in perspective.”
+As [ziobrando](http://twitter.com/#!/ziobrando) put it on twitter: " Great insights from @javame yesterday evening.
+Funny to see how contexts put dogmas in perspective."

 [emadb](http://twitter.com/#!/emadb) did tweet something like: @javame is a revolutionary, we should reflect on his good session, a lot.